-It was founded in 1965 by Mavor Moore, and the centrepiece of the Festival has always been Anne of Green Gables, adapted from Lucy Maud Montgomery's 1908 novel.
+It was founded in 1965 by Mavor Moore, and until 2023 the centrepiece of the Festival has always been an annual production of Anne of Green Gables, adapted from Lucy Maud Montgomery's 1908 novel.
 The first season included Anne..., Spring Thaw, Wayne and Shuster, and Laugh With Leacock.

 The Festival has been the source of many made-in-Canada musicals, including Fauntleroy, Kronberg: 1582 (which went on to Broadway and directed by Gower Champion as Rock-A-Bye Hamlet), The Dumbells, Turvey and Johnny Belinda among them.

 After a series of downswings, including losing grant money for deciding to stage non-Canadian musicals (including Guys and Dolls in 1995), in 1996 the Festival staged only Anne....
 However, in 1997 the revival of Johnny Belinda turned into a smash hit.
 In 1998 the company announced that in the 1999 season it would stage the first new musical since 1992, Emily, an adaptation of Emily of New Moon, Emily Climbs and Emily's Quest, all also by L.M.
 Montgomery.
 The run of the new work proved to be an enormous success exceeding box office expectations by twenty-five per cent.